golemfactory/golem-docs/src/pages/docs/golem-js/reference/support-new-docs/README.md

 ## Golem application development

-For a detailed introduction to using Golem and `@golem-sdk/golem-js` to run your tasks on Golem [please consult our quickstart section](https://docs.golem.network/creators/javascript/quickstart/).
+For a detailed introduction to using Golem and `@golem-sdk/golem-js` to run your tasks on Golem [please consult our QuickStarts section](https://docs.golem.network/creators/javascript/quickstart/).

 ### Installation